 OVARIAN CANCER IN PREGNANCY

 Due to the fact that most common types of ovarian cancer are of the epithelial type and usually occur in peri- and postmenopausal women,6 ovarian cancer is a rare event during pregnancy with a reported incidence of 1:10,000 to 100,000.6,8 Most of the epithelial ovarian tumors diagnosed during pregnancy are of low malignant potential.

 Palmer and colleagues performed a worldwide literature review of publications about epithelial ovarian cancer during pregnancy.10 They identified 28 publications and excluded 5 due to lack of information.
-From 1958 to 2007, 41 reported cases of invasive epithelial ovarian cancer had adequate information for ...
+From 1958 to 2007, 41 reported cases of invasive epithelial ovarian cancer had adequate ...